-The enhanced autopilot system that helps the truck to avoid collisions.
+The enhanced autopilot system helps the truck to avoid collisions.
 It helps the truck to cruise and brake automatically as well.
 The seat of the driver is located in the center of the car at a height of 2 meters inside the driver’s cab.
 This arrangement will provide maximum visibility and control to the driver.
-The truck has a really low center of gravity providing rollover protection.
+The truck has a really low center of gravity, providing rollover protection.
 It will be officially called the safest truck.
-Musk also ensured that the truck will be capable of running a million miles without failure.
+Musk also ensured that the truck could run a million miles without failure.

 The mirrors of the large traditional trucks are installed outside the vehicle.
 But in Tesla Semi each internal screen will show the images of the side of the truck through cameras mounted under the exterior mirrors.
 These are the part of the autopilot system mentioned earlier.
 There will also be front-facing cameras mounted on the bottom of the windshield.
 The entire system will help the drivers to get used to sitting in the middle of the cab.

-Tesla Semi after being charged for 30 minutes can travel 400 miles in 6-7 hours.
-Musk promised that dedicated charging station “Mega charger” will be released for these electric trucks.
+After being charged for 30 minutes, Tesla Semi can travel 400 miles in 6-7 hours.
+Musk promised that a dedicated charging station, “Mega charger,” will be released for these electric trucks.
 The average trucks take about 15 minutes to fill the oil tank.

 Tesla Semi will consume only half the cost of diesel trucks, claims Tesla.
 Tesla will start the production of Tesla Semi in 2019.